securitytxt/security-txt/draft-foudil-securitytxt.md

 --- abstract
-When security vulnerabilities are discovered by independent security researchers, they often lack the channels to report them properly.
-As a result, security vulnerabilities may be left unreported.
-This document defines a format ("security.txt") to help organizations describe their vulnerability disclosure practices to make it easier for researchers to report security vulnerabilities.
+When security vulnerabilities are discovered by researchers, proper reporting channels are often lacking.
+As a result, vulnerabilities may be left unreported.
+This document defines a format ("security.txt") to help organizations describe their vulnerability disclosure practices to make it easier for researchers to report vulnerabilities.

 --- middle